-Once you have your receipt, use your iPhone or iPad to take a picture of the receipt showing the store name and items.
-Upload your picture to the Ibotta app and within a few hours they will add the potential earning over to your official “Ibotta Earnings”, where you can then transfer the cash over to your PayPal account ($5 minimum).
+Once you have your receipt, use your smart device to take a picture of the receipt showing the store name and items.
+Upload your picture to the Ibotta app and within a few hours, they will add the potential earning over to your official “Ibotta Earnings”, where you can then transfer the cash over to your PayPal account ($5 minimum).

 More product offers are added to your Ibotta app each time you upload your receipt to redeem your cash.
 You can also like or dislike your current Ibotta offers so that you aren’t shown those types of offers in the future (think Pandora voting buttons).

 Ibotta is presenting itself as a way to earn $20 or more cash back each time you go shopping.
 I suppose if you let Ibotta help you decide what to buy then that might be true.
 In my case, I was only able to find $2.50 worth of offers (earned on 4 products) that I could use.